 addition to other types of exercise (Tufts,

-- This is a lot less than my recommended amount, but still shows the time needed for exercising your dog.
+but still shows the time needed for exercising your dog.

 - Walking outdoors has a greater effect on mental